-No matter how you intend to use your remote connection with your tablet, the ability to do so creates a whole new realm of possibilities.
+No matter how you intend to use the remote connection with your tablet, the ability to do so creates a whole new realm of possibilities.
 Now you can travel anywhere in the world without the need to lug around your laptop.
-So long as you have your tablet with you, you can connect into work and accomplish the usual amazing things you do from your own desk.
+So long as you have your tablet with you, you can connect to work and accomplish the usual amazing things you do from your own desk.

 Have you ever connected to work using a VPN?
 Can you see yourself doing work from your tablet?
 Let us hear your thoughts and insights in the comments below!